S-C-A-N/SCANsat/README.md

     * **Vessels:** The number of vessels with any active SCANsat sensors present
 	* **Sensors:** The total number of SCANsat sensors on all vessels; note that all combination sensors are separated into their invidual components, i.e. the Multi-Spectral scanner consists of two sensors, Biomes and Anomalies.
 	* **Passes:** The number of scanning passes recorded per second, this number can easily be in the tens of thousands at high time warp with multiple vessels and sensors active.
+* There are several options related to map exports
+	* **Use Grey Scale** This option uses a true, black-to-white, grey scale for the black and white maps, it affects maps in-game and exports
+	* **Set Map Width** This allows for manually setting the size of the big map; values between 560 and 8192 are acceptable
+	* **Export .csv File** This allows for a .csv file to be exported along with the map texture; this file includes the pixel row, column, latitude, longitude, terrain height

 ### [:top:][top] 16.
 Note Concerning Data Sources
 ------------------------------------------